Neyoy/Cyclistic-Bike-Analysis/README.md

 ## Intoduction

-In 2016, **Cyclistic** launched a successful bike-share offering.
+Cyclistic is a bike-share program, In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
+There are two type of cyclists, Customers who purchase single-ride or full-day passes are referred to as **casual riders**.
+Customers who purchase annual memberships are **Cyclistic members**.
+The  marketing team believes the company’s future success depends on maximizing the number of annual memberships, Rather than creating a marketing campaign that targets all-new customers.
+Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.

 This report aims to explore the usage patterns of Cyclistic bikes among two distinct user groups: casual riders and annual members.
 From these insights, the marketing  team will design a new marketing strategy to convert casual riders into annual members.